lavague-ai/LaVague/docs/index.md

 - Error message, where relevant
 - The source nodes (chunks of HTML code retrieved from the web page to perform this action)

-!!! warning "Warning regarding personal informations used" Be careful to NEVER includes personal information in your objectives and the extra used data.
+!!! warning "Personal data" Be careful to NEVER includes personal information in your objectives and the extra used data.
 If you intend to includes personal information in your objectives/extra user data, it is HIGHLY recommended to turn off the telemetry.

 ### 🚫 Turn off all telemetry